s1r-J/fido-mds3/README.md

 ## Description

+This module helps to access FIDO Alliance Metadata Service (MDS).

+(Memo) What is Metadata Service?

 > The FIDO Alliance Metadata Service (MDS) is a centralized repository of the Metadata Statement that is used by the relying parties to validate authenticator attestation and prove the genuineness of the device model.

-This module helps to access MDS.
+More detail information about FIDO Alliance Metadata Service is [here](https://fidoalliance.org/metadata/).

 How to work:

+- Load authenticator information in the manner described below
-- Download Metadata Service BLOB file from FIDO Alliance site.
+  - download Metadata Service BLOB file from FIDO Alliance site
+  - specify BLOB file's path
+  - provide JWT string
-- Verify signature(JWS) with FIDO Alliance root certificate.
+- Verify signature(JWS) with FIDO Alliance root certificate
 - Find Metadata Statement by an identifier of authenticator(e.g. AAGUID for FIDO2 authenticator).

-Detail information about FIDO Alliance Metadata Service is [here](https://fidoalliance.org/metadata/).

 ## Alternatives